As people pass from childhood into their teen years and beyond, their bodies develop and change. So do their emotions and feelings.

 In many communities, youth groups can provide opportunities for LGBT teens to talk to others who are facing similar issues.
 Psychologists, psychiatrists, family doctors, and trained counselors can help them cope — confidentially and privately — with the difficult feelings that go with their developing sexuality.
 They also help people find ways to deal with any peer pressure, harassment, and bullying they might face.

 Whether gay, straight, bisexual, or just not sure, almost everyone has questions about physically maturing and about sexual health — like if certain body changes are "normal," what's the right way to behave, or how to avoid sexually transmitted infections (STIs).
 It's important to find a doctor, nurse, counselor, or other knowledgeable adult to be able to discuss these issues with.

 In the United States, and throughout much of the world, attitudes about sexual orientation have been changing.
-Being gay, for example, is getting to be less of a "big deal" than it used to be.
-Although not everyone is comfortable with the idea of sexual orientation differences, a Human Rights Campaign survey found that most LGBT teens are optimistic about the future.
+Although not everyone is comfortable with the idea of sexual orientation differences and there's still plenty of prejudice around, being gay is getting to be less of a "big deal" than it used to be.

 Reviewed by: D'Arcy Lyness, PhD, and Neil Izenberg, MD

 |American Psychological Association (APA) The APA provides information and education about a variety of mental health issues for people of all ages.|

 |Parents, Families, and Friends of Lesbians and Gays (PFLAG) PFLAG offers information and support for parents, friends, and family members of gays and lesbians.|

 |Love Is Respect This site is the online home of the National Teen Dating Abuse Helpline, a community where you can find support and information to understand dating abuse.|